-If you want to raise healthy and happy chickens, then you need to make sure you take extra care of them.
-This includes preparing well-balanced diets for them!
+If you want to raise healthy and happy chickens, you must ensure you take extra care of them.
+It includes preparing well-balanced diets for them!
 While there are so many food options out there for these fowls, can these chickens also eat sweet potatoes?

 A Chicken’s Nutritional Needs

-By being familiar with what their needs are, it would be easier for you to figure out what to give them exactly.
-When a chicken is in great health, it can carry out the necessary functions that they need to do daily.
+By being familiar with their needs, it would be easier for you to figure out what to give them exactly.
+When a chicken is in excellent health, it can carry out the necessary functions that they need to do daily.

-If your chicken is not in its healthiest state, it can affect the eggs they lay and the chicks they have.
+If your chicken is not in its healthiest state, it can affect the eggs it lays and the chicks they have.
 Basically, there is a domino effect.
-So if you want to raise a really healthy flock, then your chickens have to be healthy from the get-go.
+So if you want to raise a healthy flock, your chickens must be healthy from the get-go.

-Given that there are several types of food that chickens can feed on, it doesn’t hurt to consider adding another alternative.
-In this case, you can consider feeding them sweet potatoes.
+Given that chickens can feed on several types of food, it doesn’t hurt to consider adding another alternative.
+In this case, you can consider providing them with sweet potatoes.
 It’s a practical, nourishing, and sustaining food alternative for your beloved fowls.

 Are Sweet Potatoes Safe For Chickens?

-Sweet Potatoes have long been consumed by human beings and other animals.
+Human beings and other animals have long consumed Sweet Potatoes.
 Since time immemorial, sweet potato has been part of people’s diets.
-In some cultures, sweet potatoes are an everyday staple that they can’t live without.
+In some cultures, sweet potatoes are an everyday staple they can’t live without.

 If you are considering the other type of potato, please don’t.
 Just stick to sweet potatoes while you’re at it.
 Basically, stay away from plants belonging to the Nightshade family.
-The plants under this family are not safe for your pets, especially your chickens.
+The plants in this family are unsafe for your pets, especially your chickens.

 Compared to the usual white potato, sweet potatoes do not contain solanine.
-This is the toxic substance that potatoes produce to protect themselves.
-When a potato is exposed to direct sunlight, it turns green and this signals the production of solanine.
+It’s the toxic substance that potatoes produce to protect themselves.
+When a potato is exposed to direct sunlight, it turns green, which signals the production of solanine.

-This substance is bad for chickens so it’s better to not expose them to something like this.
-While there is an abundance of potatoes anywhere in the world, it’s better to be safe than sorry.
+This substance is bad for chickens, so it’s better not to expose them to something like this.
+While potatoes are abundant anywhere in the world, it’s better to be safe than sorry.

-To make sure that your chickens are safe and sound, just stick to the ones that do not produce potential toxins like sweet potatoes.
-It’s a healthy option that does not pose a threat to their well-being.
+To ensure your chickens are safe and sound, just stick to the ones that do not produce potential toxins like sweet potatoes.
+It’s a healthy option that does not threaten their well-being.
 It’s perfectly safe for chickens to consume sweet potatoes.
-And that is in moderation of course!
+And that is in moderation, of course!

 What’s in a Sweet Potato?

-In some developing countries, those raising animals such as chickens have started using sweet potatoes as animal feed.
-The amazing thing about sweet potatoes is that all of it can be fed to your chickens.
+In some developing countries, those raising animals, such as chickens, have started using sweet potatoes as animal feed.
+The fantastic thing about sweet potatoes is that all of them can be fed to your chickens.

 The chances of food wastage are low!
 It’s also easy to source.
 It won’t be difficult for you to find sweet potatoes for your chickens.
 If you have a big plot of land that you can plant on, perhaps you can cultivate your own!

-When you feed your chickens sweet potatoes, you are giving them the chance to absorb various vitamins, minerals, and nutrients that they need in order to function well.
+When you feed your chickens sweet potatoes, you are giving them a chance to absorb various vitamins, minerals, and nutrients that they need in order to function well.

 Sweet potatoes are rich in Vitamin A. A chicken that does not get enough Vitamin A would most likely get sick more often.
-This is because this vitamin is vital for the immune system.
+It’s because this vitamin is vital for the immune system.

-Whenever chickens get sick and there are damages caused by either infections or inflammations, their bodies cannot easily regenerate.
-If this happens, recovery would take much longer than it should.
+Whenever chickens get sick, and either infections or inflammations cause damage, their bodies cannot quickly regenerate.
+If this happens, recovery will take much longer than it should.

 Vitamin A is also vital in the growth and development of a chicken.
-The fowl might not be able to grow into its full potential if there is Vitamin A deficiency.
-The egg production in hens who do not get enough Vitamin A in its system might also decrease.
+The fowl might not be able to grow to its full potential if there is Vitamin A deficiency.
+The egg production in hens without sufficient Vitamin A in their system might also decrease.

 Sweet potatoes are a great source of carbohydrates for chickens.
 When it comes to carbohydrates, there is no doubt that you can get plenty of those from a sweet potato.

-By feeding them sweet potatoes, it would give the chickens more energy.
-This is especially important given the chickens need all the energy and vitality they can possibly have in laying eggs and other activities that they need to do.
+Feeding them sweet potatoes, it would give the chickens more energy.
+It’s vital given the chickens need all the energy and vitality they can have in laying eggs and other activities that they need to do.

 Other Nutrients in Sweet Potatoes

-Apart from the major vitamins and minerals that you can find in sweet potatoes, it contains other nutrients that chickens need.
+Apart from the significant vitamins and minerals that you can find in sweet potatoes, it contains other nutrients that chickens need.
 Chickens can get protein, fiber, fat, sugar, and many others.

 While this helps ensure that the chickens are healthy and strong, you need to monitor their intake as well.
-Remember that too much of something is not good for anyone’s health and that includes chickens as well.
+Remember that too much of something is not suitable for anyone’s health, and that includes chickens as well.
 There has to be the right balance.
-It is up to you, as the flock or chicken owner, to find out how to make this work.
+As the flock or chicken owner, it is up to you to find out how to make this work.